ZeyuL01/TRex/README.md

 ## Acknowledgments

-TRex builds upon the original BIT tool and includes contributions from the bioinformatics community.
+eTRex builds upon the original BIT tool and includes contributions from the bioinformatics community.
 Special thanks to all contributors and users who provided feedback and suggestions for improvements.